Friends of the North Clarendon Chapel

 Friends of the North Clarendon Chapel are residents of the area who wish to preserve the Chapel listed as a State Historic Structure for it’s State and local significance.

 Friends of the North Clarendon Chapel are currently working on a fundraiser hoping to bring it to a usable stage for a needed community meeting house.
 The estimated cost is $40,000.
-If you wish to support the effort, visit our support area or volunteer and share your skills and or resources.
+If you wish to support the effort, Visit our support pages or volunteer and share your skills and or resources.

 This Vernacular country church serves as a local landmark in the village of North Clarendon.